 Yew said that South Australian producers generating 100kW or more can apply for Large Generation Certificates and access the spot market, while generators producing between 5MW and 30MW can apply for a Small Generator Aggregator’s license.

-“The Small Generator Aggregators licence is designed for generators that can sell directly into the spot market.
+“The Small Generator Aggregators license is designed for generators that can sell directly into the spot market.
 It was designed for these small-scale solar farms to easily sell into the spot market.

 Oxamii’s retail licence also offers financial security and a market to sell renewable energy.